 About

 The Boston University Sargent College of Health and Rehabilitation Sciences is one of 17 schools and colleges at Boston University.
 Established in 1881, Sargent offers both undergraduate and graduate degree programs to prepare students for a variety of careers and advanced study in the health and the rehabilitation sciences.
-The College has more than 25 on-campus research facilities and clinical centers and offers degree programs in occupational therapy, physical therapy, speech therapy, language and hearing sciences, health science, human physiology, behavior and health, and nutrition.
-The school has more than 20,000 alumni in 91 countries, 143 faculty, and more than 1,700 combined enrolled graduate and undergraduate students.
+The College has more than 30 on-campus research facilities and clinical centers and offers degree programs in occupational therapy, physical therapy, speech therapy, language and hearing sciences, health science, human physiology, behavior and health, and nutrition.
+The school has more than 21,200 alumni in 76 countries, 250 faculty and staff, and more than 1,950 combined enrolled graduate and undergraduate students.

 Source: Wikidata & Wikipedia (CC BY-SA 4.0).
 This page is part of our global directory; for our editorial Top 220 with hours, highlights and ranking, see the homepage.